The throw feels right — until it doesn’t.

 The purpose of this study was to analyze and compare the kinetic and kinematic characteristics of the throwing technique, Harai-goshi of novice and advanced judo competitors.
 A heterogeneous group of 28 male and female judo competitors participated in this study.
 Each subject was required to perform three successful trials.
 Kinetic and kinematic data were collected by utilizing the Kistler Instrument Corporation Multicomponent Force Measuring Platform System and the Peak Technologies Motion Video Analysis System.
 Data were collected in order to quantitatively and qualitatively analyze the horizontal and vertical forces of the support leg, and the horizontal and vertical velocities of the sweeping leg during execution of the throwing technique, Harai-goshi (hip sweep).
 The study revealed a significant difference in horizontal force application, between novice and advanced judo competitors.
 In addition, we found numerous significant relationships among mean horizontal ground reaction force application and horizontal leg sweep velocity in 19 of the 28 participants when analyzed individually.
 The results suggest (1) leg sweep velocity is a function of ground reaction force application; and (2) horizontal leg sweep velocity plays a primary role in good technical execution of the Harai-goshi throw.

-Uchimata: Winning the Preparation Battle
+Uchimata: Winning Before the Rotation Begins

 Ever seen Uchimata compared side-by-side with Harai Goshi?
 Watch this excellent video demonstration that highlights the subtle yet important biomechanical differences between these throws.